ateixeira/mern-stack/README.md

 Another boilerplate code for getting started with MERN stack using Webpack

 ## Introduction
 This is an example generic code to help you (and me) to get started with the MERN (MongoDB, ExpressJS, ReactJS and NodeJS) stack.
-It will include other usefull technologies that will also be useful on the development process.
+It will include other useful technologies that will also help on the development process.

 ## Simply Install & Execute